 -

-Assign Items — for each configuration, pick which actual valve from the P&ID fills each slot
+Assign Items — for each configuration, pick which actual Engineering Item from the P&ID fills each slot

-✅ The key benefit: Process logic references item slots by name (e.g., "Inlet Valve = Open") rather than specific valve names, making the logic reusable across configurations.
+✅ The key benefit: Process logic references item slots by name (e.g., "Inlet Valve = Open") rather than specific item names, making the logic reusable across configurations.

 📋 Properties